7h3Rabbit/StaticWebEpiserverPlugin/README.md

-## When is running? ##
+## What functionality is provided in Plugin? ##

 - Do changes for a page or block(must be placed on a page) in EpiServer and publish your changes.
 - StaticWebPlugin will now try to access your website and write back the result it gets to the folder you have entered.

-## What extra functionality can be used ##
+### Generate static pages on publishing of Pages and Blocks ###

+TBD

+### Generate static pages on running scheduled job ###

+TBD

+### Having different views for StaticWeb and normal users ###

-- StaticWeb is registering a displaychannel called "StaticWeb" (See `Header.cshtml` and `Header.staticweb.cshtml` for examples on how to use it).
+StaticWeb is registering a displaychannel called "StaticWeb" (See `Header.cshtml` and `Header.staticweb.cshtml` for examples on how to use it).
 It is perfect for removing functionality that can't be used in a static website (like filitering or search).
 It also makes it possible for you to view how the page will look and work on the static version.

+### Find, download and generate resources ###

+TBD